Webwork Instructor Guide

 Tips

-• Opening multiple Webwork tabs using the Canvas Webwork link will disrupt the syncing between the Canvas and Webwork courses.
-To use multiple tabs in Webwork, please open additional links from within Webwork itself, rather than opening Webwork from Canvas multiple times.
+• To use multiple tabs in Webwork, please open additional links within Webwork itself, rather than opening Webwork from Canvas multiple times.
+Opening multiple Webwork tabs using the Canvas Course Navigation will disrupt the syncing between the Canvas and Webwork courses.

-The quickest way to make a homework set is to pull in problems from Webwork’s Open Problem Library (OPL), which contains over 35,000 reviewed and tested problems that are browsable by discipline.
-Questions in the OPL have been contributed by faculty from institutions that use Webwork, as well as by some textbook publishers.
+The quickest way to make a homework set is to pull in problems from Webwork’s Open Problem Library (OPL), which contains more than 37,000 reviewed and tested problems that are browsable by discipline.
+Questions in the OPL have been contributed by faculty from institutions that use Webwork, as well as some textbook publishers.

-1. From your Canvas course, access your Webwork course homepage, and click Library Browser in the navigation.
+1. Access your Webwork course homepage from your Canvas course and click Library Browser in the navigation.

-• If you have already created a set, choose it from the "Target Set" drop-down menu instead.
-Please do not click the "Edit Target Set" button, as this will open the editing for due dates, description, and individual assigning.
+• If you have already created a set, select it from the "Target Set" drop-down menu instead.

 3. Browse the problems to find ones that will work for your context.
-You can filter problems by selecting the subject, chapter, and section from each corresponding drop-down menu.
-Click View Problems when you are ready to see the available problems based on your filtering.
+You can filter problems by selecting the subject, chapter, and section from each corresponding drop-down.
+Click View Problems to see available problems based on your filtering.

-5. You can edit or try any problem by clicking the corresponding icon on the top right corner of each question.
+4. You can edit problems by clicking the pencil icon or try any problem by clicking the eye icon on the top right corner of each question.

-• If you want to add them all, click Add All instead.
+• If you want to add them all, click Add All above all the problems instead.

-7. Continue adding questions until you're satisfied with the homework set.
+6. Continue adding questions until you are satisfied with the homework set.

-8. To review all the problems you added and finish the setup, click Edit Target Set at the top.
+7. To review all the problems that you added and finish the setup, click Edit Target Set at the top.

-10. To assign this homework set, click individual versions on the top of this page.
+10. To assign this homework set, click to edit individual user settings on the top of the page.

-11. Use the options provided to assign to all current users, unassign to all users, or individually select users from the list provided.
+11. Use the options provided to assign to all current users, unassign for all users, or individually select users from the list.
 If you make individual selections, click Save to finalize your changes.

 Tips

-1. From your Canvas course, access your Webwork course homepage, and click Hmwk Sets Editor in the navigation.
+1. Access your Webwork course homepage from your Canvas course and click Hmwk Sets Editor in the navigation.

 4. Click the number under the "Edit Problems" column next to the set.

-5. Scroll down to the bottom and click the "Add" checkbox and enter the number of custom problems you want to add.
+5. Scroll down to the bottom, check the Add box and enter the number of custom problems you would like to add.

 6. Click Save Changes.